Fannie Lou Hamer’s Presidential Medal Of Freedom On Display at Two Mississippi Museums

 As visitors step into the Museum and this honored exhibition, they will be immersed in stories of courage, pain, and hope, and moved to reflect on the courageous leadership, sacrifice and tireless advocates for civil rights like Fannie Lou Hamer.

 President Joe Biden presented Fannie Lou Hamer’s Medal of Freedom to her niece, Doris Hamer Richardson at the White House on January 4, 2025.
-Hamer's family donated the medal to the Mississippi Department of Archives and History in October 2025.
-The medal went on permanent display at the Mississippi Civil Rights Museum on February 10, 2026.
+Monica Land, Hamer's niece and producer of the film, Fannie Lou Hamer's America and project director for the digital Fannie Lou Hamer Educational Resource Center, donated the medal to the Mississippi Department of Archives and History (MDAH) in October 2025.
+The medal was officially unveiled for permanent display at the Mississippi Civil Rights Museum on February 10, 2026.

-Fannie Lou Hamer’s Presidential Medal Of Freedom on display at the Mississippi Civil Rigths Museum in the "I Question America" gallery.
+Fannie Lou Hamer’s Presidential Medal Of Freedom on display at the Mississippi Civil Rights Museum in the "I Question America" gallery.

-Fannie Lou Hamer’s niece, Marilyn Mays (left) represented the family at the official unveiling of the Medal at the Mississippi Civil Rights Museum on Feb.
+Fannie Lou Hamer’s niece, Marilyn Mays (left) represented the family, who donated the medal to the MDAH, at the official unveiling at the Mississippi Civil Rights Museum on Feb.
 10, 2026.

 Also present for the event was Michael Morris (center), executive director for The Two Mississippi Museums and (left) Hamer’s nephew and Hinds County Tax Collector Eddie Fair.